Meet Our Team

 Ari Turrentine

-Ari is the contract, fractional, Chief Financial Officer for Green Foothills and is responsible for overall financial management of the organization.
-She has been with Green Foothills since 2024 and runs a nonprofit consulting practice focused on high-level finance, HR, and operations work.
 Previously, Ari served as the Director of Finance and Administration at Beyond Emancipation, a nonprofit serving current and former foster youth in the Bay Area.
-Prior to that, she was the Operations and Program Director at Atma Connect, an international technology non-profit and the Head of Operations at a technology start-up.
-Ari has a Master’s Degree in Social Work from the University of Texas, Austin, a BA from Lewis & Clark College and is committed to work that is socially and environmentally impactful.
+Prior to that, she was the Operations and Program Director at Atma Connect, an international technology nonprofit and the Head of Operations at a technology start-up.
+Ari has a Master’s Degree in Social Work from the University of Texas, Austin, a BA from Lewis & Clark College.
+In her free time she enjoys trail running and ceramics.

 Board